HemaDevaSagar35/GenderBiasAnalysis/README.md

 ```
 After this , you see the results in GenderBiasAnalysis/imdbtests/res_results folder

-use __biases.ipynb__ and __tables.ipynb__ for consolidating and getting results for biases for model of your choice in table and picture format
+use __GenderBiasAnalysis/imdbtests/res_plots/biases.ipynb__ and __GenderBiasAnalysis/imdbtests/res_plots/tables.ipynb__ for consolidating and getting results for biases for model of your choice in table and picture format

 REFERENCE
 ===================